gperdrizet/llm_detector/README.md

 ## 6. About the author

 My name is Dr. George Perdrizet, I am a biochemistry & molecular biology PhD seeking a career step from academia to professional data science and/or machine learning engineering.
-This project was concived from the scientific literature and built solo over the course of a few weeks - I strongly belive that I have a ton to offer the right orgnization.
+This project was conceived from the scientific literature and built solo over the course of a few weeks - I strongly believe that I have a ton to offer the right organization.
 If you or anyone you know is interested in an ex-researcher from University of Chicago turned builder and data scientist, please reach out, I'd love to learn from and contribute to your project.

 - **Email**: <hire.me@perdrizet.org>
 - **LinkedIn**: linkedin.com/gperdrizet